Having visited all 15 national parks in Britain, we take a look at the best of them

 In total, there are 15 national parks in Britain: 10 in England, three in Wales and two in Scotland.

 Everyone will have an opinion on the best national parks in Britain as they all offer something different.
 Every park I’ve excluded arguably deserves a place on this list as they all offer something unique.

-The six I’ve listed here have a special place in my heart, be it for extraordinary hiking, climbing or stargazing.
+The six I’ve listed – in no particular order – all have a special place in my heart, be it for extraordinary hiking, climbing or stargazing.

 Location: Devon, England

 I love Dartmoor and its famous tors as it’s the only national park in England that allows wild camping.
 It’s also less than an hour from Exeter and Plymouth and relatively easy to access from London.
 I try to take a trip there at least once a year.

 - Read our article on the 10 best hikes in Dartmoor National Park

 Almost half of the park is moorland and with its somewhat barren landscape it’s easy to see why it was the setting for Sir Arthur Conan Doyle ‘s classic crime novel The Hound of the Baskervilles featuring detective Sherlock Holmes.